FOSS-Club-SSET/From-Data-to-Destination/README.md

 ### Event Details

-Join our **5-day Mapathon contest**, where participants will map the college campus, nearby localities, or under-mapped regions.
-The top 3 mappers will receive **mystery prizes**!
+It's a 5-day Mapathon contest where participants can map the college campus, nearby localities, or any under-mapped regions.
+The top 3 mappers will be getting **mystery prizes**

 ---